 Every night you write your dreams down in your journal, and sometimes you talk about them at dinner.
 You want to open a shop, sell something online, cook for people, make an event, or volunteer with charity more.
 And every time, he nods his head, tells you languidly, “sure,” and shows no effort of support to your cause.
 He has no enthusiasm to your dreams and doesn’t try to add colour or opinion.
 He thinks it’s a waste of time, waste of money, or a failure before you even try.

-Don’t even bother with this guy.
+Don’t even bother with this guy or gal.
 Whatever your crazy idea is, your crazy idea should have room to breathe and live.
 150 years ago people dreamed of flying, and now we fly.
 100 years ago people dreamed of safe medicine, and now we have anaesthetics and vaccinations.
 All because people had crazy ideas and dreams, and did what they had to do to make it possible for everyone.
 Follow through and live your dreams, and your partner should support you no matter what.

 6. Not making you smile enough

 You go to dinner and it’s boring.
 You go for walks in the park and don’t talk about anything.
 When was the last time you really smiled and laughed together?
-What happened to that first spark?

 Maybe silence is fundamental to your quiet-type relationship, but if it isn’t, you shouldn’t spend time with a guy or girl that makes you feel bored or deprives you of that energy for life.
 Find someone who has the same sense of humour and loves to make you laugh and see your smile; someone who is casual when you are, and serious when you are.
 You need to strike a good balance with each other.
 Don’t waste time with someone who doesn’t make you smile.